 Charles Kaufman, who went on to become an Academy Award-nominated screenwriter, lived for several months in Ajijic in 1929.
 A decade later, he dedicated his first and only novel — Fiesta in Manhattan — “To the good people of Ajijic.”
-We will look at this novel in a future post, but this was not his only important link to Ajijic.
+We look at this novel in a separate post, but this was not his only important link to Ajijic.

 Kaufman’s trip to Mexico was to celebrate selling an article to the New York Herald for $75.
 Accompanied by his girlfriend, Edith Huntsman, Kaufman took off for Mexico in 1929.
 Among other adventures, they visited Acapulco, took a boat from there to Puerto Angel (on the Oaxaca coast) and rode mules for 10 days over the mountains to Oaxaca City, as well as spending several months in Ajijic.

 In 1933, Kaufman spent five months traveling in Spain with a businessman friend, Louis E. Stephens.
 During this trip, Kaufman was apparently so enthusiastic about Mexico in general, and Ajijic in particular, that he persuaded Stephens that he should stop off in Mexico before returning to New York.

 Stephens liked Mexico so much, he settled in Mexico City, started a family and acquired holiday property in Ajijic in 1937.
 Stephens and his wife, Annette Margolis (later Nancarrow), offered the use of this property to their friend Helen Beth Kirtland when she sought a suitable place to take her young children after splitting up (not for the first time) from her husband Read Goodridge, a Mexico City rare books dealer.